signalfx/signalfx-agent/docs/advanced-install-options.md

 See best practices for [Better Dashboards](https://docs.signalfx.com/en/latest/reference/best-practices/better-dashboards.html).

-__To learn more about how your data is presented in SignalFx, see the [15-Minute SingnalFx Quick Start](https://docs.signalfx.com/en/latest/getting-started/quick-start.html)__.
+__To learn more about how your data is presented in SignalFx, see the [15-Minute SignalFx Quick Start](https://docs.signalfx.com/en/latest/getting-started/quick-start.html)__.

 ## Additional material